fbpx

 Melissa Creber

-Melissa Creber is an Associate with Aurecon, where she currently leads the NSW/ACT Communication and Engagement team.
+Melissa Creber is a Director with Aurecon, where she currently leads the NSW/ACT Engagement and Change Advisory team.
 In addition to leading people and projects, Melissa drives her team’s capability in mitigating social risk and employing best practice engagement.

 As a young Director with an active career in the industry, Melissa brings a fresh perspective to the IAP2 Australasia Board, with a commitment to advancing the professionalism of the practice with diverse thinking, creativity and innovation.
 Melissa strives to build more effective links to younger members.